mjsobrep/mjsobrep.github.io/blog/_posts/2016-11-28-ChristmasList.md

 - Presents
 - Christmas
 - Fun
-summary: Annual Christmas (also birthday, and this year graduation) list
+summary: Annual Christmas (also birthday) list
 ---
 I hadn't posted a list yet, and that came up.
 So here it is, enjoy.
 I don't really expect to get anything off of here, but who knows.
 It gives me a place to look in 8 years when I get a real paycheck.